ben-hilger/ben-hilger/README.md

 * I've been coding in my free time for 5+ years
 * I am currently learning Golang
 * I've spending extra time re-inforcing the basics of data structures and algorithms
-* I'm currently commited to spend the next two months in neovim, but currently use Intellij as my main IDE of choice
+* I'm currently commited to spend the next two months learning neovim, but currently use Intellij as my main IDE professionally
 * You can follow me at [Linkedin](https://www.linkedin.com/in/benjaminhilger/)